joseramoncajide/Human_Activity_Recognition/har.md

     ## D    0    0   25 1902    3 0.0145077720
     ## E    0    0    1    4 2160 0.0023094688

-The dark line shows the overall error rate which falls below 0.65%.
-The other lines shows the error rates for each class classification.

 4.3.
 Assessing model accuracy
 =============================